dom-schulz/utr-tennis-match-predictor/automated-utr-scraper/startup_script_README.md

    - Compute Engine access to stop itself

 3. The VM will:
-   - Start automatically (scheduled twice a week)
+   - Start automatically (scheduled twice a week via Cloud Function)
    - Run the scraper (ie. collect data)
    - Write to the GCS bucket
    - Shut down upon completion